olprod/ICMSE2ETest_de-DE/iCMS_Performance/microsoft-graph-docs/api-reference/v1.0/resources/chartareaformat.md

-# <a name="chartareaformat-resource-type"></a>ChartAreaFormat resource type
+# <a name="chartareaformat-resource-type"></a>Ressourcentyp ChartAreaFormat

-Kapselt die Formateigenschaften für den gesamten Diagrammbereich.
+Die Formateigenschaften für die gesamte Diagrammfläche kapselt.

 ## <a name="methods"></a>Methoden